‘We’ll end Visa booklets delay soon’

 Earlier in his address, the Chairman and Chief Executive Officer of E.F.
 Network Ltd, Mr. Gideon Egbuchulam underlined the challenges and importance of Nigerian missions abroad and expressed his readiness to offer his contribution to their success.

-Egbuchulam, who expressed delight by the crop of persons assembled by President Buhari said that the President made the right decisions in selecting this crop of Ambassadors.
+Egbuchulam, who expressed delight by the crop of persons assembled by President Buhari said that the President made the right decisions in selecting quality crop of Ambassadors.

 He further thanked Mr. President for the honor done to the South East and South South region by selecting the best to represent Nigeria at this time.

+He also recalled that Nigerians also face the challenges of getting passports for their newborns and even passport renewal.

-‘‘Sometimes, the situation gets to a point that Nigerians in diaspora doubt the existence of foreign missions in such countries.
-I urge you the new Ambassadors to change this narrative.
+‘‘Sometimes, the situation gets to a point that Nigerians in Diaspora doubt the existence of foreign missions in such countries.
+I urge you Ambassadors to change this narrative.

-‘‘Despite all the challenges, with effective representation and communication with Foreign Minister, the problems would surely be attended to.’’
+‘‘Despite all the challenges, with effective representation and communication with Foreign Minister, the problems would surely be attended.’’

 Mr. Egbuchulam reminded the Ambassador that their assignment as representatives of the President and Nigerians underpins the challenges and the heavy burden they carry for the country.

 “They are the chosen ones out of over 200 million people of Nigerians.
-Nigeria Investment Ambassadors, who must bring investors home to assist us to repair our ailing economy caused by Covid-19 and create jobs, especially now that there are vaccines to control the spread of Covid-19.
+As Nigerian Ambassadors, you must bring investors home to assist us stimulate our ailing economy being ravaged by Covid-19 and also create jobs, especially now that there are vaccines to control the spread of Covid-19.

-The Ambassadors were later hosted to a send-off dinner party at Transcorp Hilton, Abuja by the E. FNetwork Chairman.
+The Ambassadors were later hosted to a send-forth dinner party at Transcorp Hilton, Abuja by the E. F Network Chairman.

 They included Amb.
 Ijeoma Obiezu of Dublin Ireland (Imo state); Amb.
 Elijah Onyeagba of Republic of Burundi (Anambra state); Amb.
 Ominyi Nwanne of Republic of Zambia (Ebonyi state), Amb.
 John Usanga of Guinea Bissau (Akwa Ibom state) and Amb.
 Maureen Tamuno of Jamaica, Dominican Republic, Haiti and Belize (Rivers state).